Echinoderm: Other organs

 Echinoderms possess a simple digestive system which varies according to the animal's diet.
 Starfish are mostly carnivorous and have a mouth, oesophagus, two-part stomach, intestine and rectum, with the anus located in the centre of the aboral body surface.
 With a few exceptions, the members of the order Paxillosida do not possess an anus.
 In many species of starfish, the large cardiac stomach can be everted to digest food outside the body.
 Some other species are able to ingest whole food items such as molluscs.
 Brittle stars, which have varying diets, have a blind gut with no intestine or anus; they expel food waste through their mouth.
 Sea urchins are herbivores and use their specialised mouthparts to graze, tear and chew their food, mainly algae.
 They have an oesophagus, a large stomach and a rectum with the anus at the apex of the test.
 Sea cucumbers are mostly detritivores, sorting through the sediment with modified tube feet around their mouth, the buccal tentacles.
 Sand and mud accompanies their food through their simple gut, which has a long coiled intestine and a large cloaca.
 Crinoids are suspension feeders, passively catching plankton which drift into their outstretched arms.
 Boluses of mucus-trapped food are passed to the mouth, which is linked to the anus by a loop consisting of a short oesophagus and longer intestine.

 The coelomic cavities of echinoderms are complex.
 Aside from the water vascular system, echinoderms have a haemal coelom, a perivisceral coelom, a gonadal coelom and often also a perihaemal coelom.
 During development, echinoderm coelom is divided into the metacoel, mesocoel and protocoel (also called somatocoel, hydrocoel and axocoel, respectively).
 The water vascular system, haemal system and perihaemal system form the tubular coelomic system.
 Echinoderms are unusual in having both a coelomic circulatory system (the water vascular system) and a haemal circulatory system, as most groups of animals have just one of the two.

 Haemal and perihaemal systems are derived from the original coelom, forming an open and reduced circulatory system.
 This usually consists of a central ring and five radial vessels.
 There is no true heart, and the blood often lacks any respiratory pigment.
-Gaseous exchange occurs via dermal branchiae or papulae in starfish, genital bursae in brittle stars, peristominal gills in sea urchins and cloacal trees in sea cucumbers.
+Gaseous exchange occurs via dermal branchiae or papulae in starfish, genital bursae in brittle stars, peristomial gills in sea urchins and cloacal trees in sea cucumbers.
 Exchange of gases also takes place through the tube feet.
 Echinoderms lack specialized excretory (waste disposal) organs and so nitrogenous waste, chiefly in the form of ammonia, diffuses out through the respiratory surfaces.